anthonykasza/hdc_experiments/README.md

   - MAP-B (bipolar)
     - the same thing as BSC but I think it's the easiest VSA to think about
   - MAP-I (integer)
+    - instead of clipping addition/multiplication, permit uint32 overflows and then both operations are cyclical. no?

 - *Sparse Binary Distributed Representations*
   - Conjunction-Disjunction